google-research-datasets/birds-to-words/README.md

 # Birds-to-Words

-This repository contains the _Birds-to-Words_ dataset, a collection of paragraph-length descriptions of the differences between pairs of iNaturalist bird photograph.
+This repository contains the _Birds-to-Words_ dataset, a collection of paragraph-length descriptions of the differences between pairs of [iNaturalist](https://www.inaturalist.org) bird photographs.

 The Birds-to-Words dataset was introduced in the paper: